NicolasFonte/todo-list/README.md

 * Loose coupling and string cohesion
 * Cucumber Tests (If you can't then that's fine too)

+Note: You are free to add/delete classes/modules are you seem fit

 ### How to submit test? ###
 Please create a private fork and once done please send a PR to integration branch.